Adhava805/IOS-Portfolio-Nandhiyar22/README.md

 * Learning how to zoom in on assets
 * Started my personal app
 * Practice coding
+* Learned how to make enemies move
+* Learned how to use spritekit
+* Learned how to make image move
+* Learned new components of swift

 ### New to Sketch
 * Learning how to draw and add items
 * Trying to make assets for personal game
 * Learned how to make app icons

-### Making Music for team/personal app
-* Learning how to make music for app
-* Trying to make different types of music for group app

 ### Making assets for personal app
 * Made a car asset